dspeyer/dspeyer.github.io/combat/index.md

 ##### Attaches to Rifle

-This weapon (an underslung grenade launcher) cannot be used separately, but can be attached to any firearm with at least a one foot barrel.
+This weapon (an underslung grenade launcher) cannot be used separately, but can be attached to any firearm with at least a 50cm barrel.

 ##### Ready